DotBow/Blender-Launcher/README.md

 ## What is it?

 Blender Launcher is a standalone software client that provides with management of downloading and storing stable, daily and experimental builds of [Blender 3D](https://www.blender.org/).
+It is a free open source project available for 64-bit Windows and Linux operating systems.

 ## Why I need it?